chhatrapalsinhzala/College-Timetable-Management/README.md

     - staff : Staff can create classes and can add the student in the class.

     - admin : All permissions with the access of Django admin.

+Project APIs

+    - Rigister as a student or staff.
+    - Create class, Delete Class, Get class list.
+    - Add student in class, get all student class list and remove student form classs.
+    (I have shared the postman collection to test all apis.)